18 May 2020

 Is it necessary to protect yourself?

 Your personal protection is important.
 The best way to protect yourself from COVID-19 is to wash your hands and to avoid close contact with other people and working close to others.
-Keep a distance of at least 1–2 metres from clients and colleagues.
+Keep a distance of more than 2 metres from clients and colleagues.
 Do not shake hands when greeting people.

 Follow the instructions and rules your employer has issued concerning safety, work clothes and protective equipment use.